tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 The PA crackled as Owens signed off.

 Edwards slumped against the wall.
-His face not registering fear, but resignation.
+His face not registering fear, but petrified resignation.

 “Wait!”
 I shouted, lunging forward.
 “Please—!”

 But I saw it then, just before the elevator doors slid shut.
 Edwards staring at us.
-Like he’d seen a ghost.
-Like his worst nightmare had somehow dreamed itself to life.
+Like he’d seen a ghost, like his worst nightmare had somehow dreamed itself to life.

 Only he wasn’t looking at the monster.